-Free support is great – for all the reasons that I mentioned earlier such as lowering the barrier to entry for micro startups.
-But as I also mentioned, you also need to expand your mindset beyond free.
+Free support is great – for all the reasons that I mentioned earlier, such as lowering the barrier to entry for micro startups.
+However, you need to expand your mindset beyond free.

 You need to not shun the paid support model.
 If a plugin is free and only free, you are in danger of it becoming extinct.